Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Introduction

 Both CC theory and the DMC method are, in principle, capable of exactly solving the Schr\"odinger equation, \cite{witte:2015} but in practice both require the use of a variety of approximations.
 In the case of CC theory, the cluster operator is typically truncated at the singles, doubles, and perturbative triples (CCSD(T)) level,\cite{raghavachari:1989} which provides a very good balance of accuracy and computational cost compared to CCSDT(Q) and CCSDTQ\cite{kallay:2005} for a majority of chemical properties. \cite{rezac:2013, rezac:2013b} However, the use of finite basis sets and the truncation of the cluster operator introduces errors into the calculation that grow as system size increases.
 The DMC method requires controlled approximations, such as the use of finite time steps and walker populations, and uncontrolled approximations, such as the use of pseudopotentials and the localization approximation they require.
 However, the bulk of the error incurred by DMC is ultimately from the fixed-node approximation, whereby the DMC energy depends on the quality of the nodes of a trial wave function that guides the stochastic sampling process.

 The finding of significant discrepancies between the two methods for non-covalent interaction energies \cite{al-hamdani:2021, villot:2022} stimulated a flurry of additional studies investigating the possible sources of disagreement. \cite{nakano:2024, nakano:2024b, benali:2020, gray:2024, schafer:2024, lambie:2024, lao:2024} The issue was initially thought to be restricted to large, dispersion-bound systems, but substantial deviations were also found for small H-bound systems. \cite{shi:2025} To date, the origin of the discrepancy between the two state-of-the-art methods has not been definitively identified.
-Here, we focus on the case-study example of the small (16-atom) acetic acid (AcOH) dimer, see Fig.\ \ref{fig:acoh}.
-A significant discrepancy in the interaction energy of this system of about $0.8$ kcal mol$^{-1}$ has been reported between the DMC value of $-20.17(7)$ kcal mol$^{-1}$ and canonical CC value of $-19.39(2)$ kcal mol$^{-1}$. \cite{shi:2025} The AcOH dimer system thus provides a wonderful opportunity for probing sources of error between the two methods thanks to the large energy discrepancy and its small system size.
+Here, we focus on the two case-study examples of the 16-atom acetic acid (AcOH) dimer and 15-atom water-peptide system, corresponding to systems 20 and 4 of the hydrogen-bonded portion of the S66 set, respectively;\cite{rezac:2011} see insets in Fig.\ \ref{fig:results}.
+For the AcOH dimer, a discrepancy of about $0.8$ kcal mol$^{-1}$ has been reported between the DMC value of $-20.17(7)$ kcal mol$^{-1}$ and canonical CC value of $-19.39(2)$ kcal mol$^{-1}$,\cite{shi:2025} while for the water-peptide system, the difference between the DMC result of $-8.58(7)$ kcal mol$^{-1}$ and the CC result of $-8.20(2)$ kcal mol$^{-1}$ is about 0.4 kcal mol$^{-1}$.\cite{shi:2025} The AcOH dimer and water-peptide systems thus provide a wonderful opportunity for probing sources of error between the two methods thanks to the large energy discrepancies and small system sizes.